Tornado: Rotation

-Tornadoes normally rotate cyclonically (when viewed from above, this is counterclockwise in the northern hemisphere and clockwise in the southern).
-While large-scale storms always rotate cyclonically due to the Coriolis effect, thunderstorms and tornadoes are so small that the direct influence of the Coriolis effect is unimportant, as indicated by their large Rossby numbers.
+Tornadoes normally rotate cyclonically (when viewed from above, this is counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere).
+While large-scale storms always rotate cyclonically due to the Coriolis effect, thunderstorms and tornadoes are so small that the direct influence of the Coriolis effect is negligible, as indicated by their large Rossby numbers.
 Supercells and tornadoes rotate cyclonically in numerical simulations even when the Coriolis effect is neglected.
 Low-level mesocyclones and tornadoes owe their rotation to complex processes within the supercell and ambient environment.

 Approximately 1 percent of tornadoes rotate in an anticyclonic direction in the northern hemisphere.
 Typically, systems as weak as landspouts and gustnadoes can rotate anticyclonically, and usually only those which form on the anticyclonic shear side of the descending rear flank downdraft (RFD) in a cyclonic supercell.
 On rare occasions, anticyclonic tornadoes form in association with the mesoanticyclone of an anticyclonic supercell, in the same manner as the typical cyclonic tornado, or as a companion tornado either as a satellite tornado or associated with anticyclonic eddies within a supercell.